CarolinaKra/InfluenceOfVideoConferences/README.md

 This project analyses the influence of Video Conferencing During Pandemics.
 This was based on a survey conducted in December 2020, in the middle of the Covid-19 Pandemic, and 250 participants took part of it.

 ## Project Overview
+* Analysed the Influence of Video Conferencing on society during the Covid-19 Pandemic
 * Set Research Question, Motivation and Objectives
-* Design and Conduct a self-administered survey
+* Designed and Conducted a self-administered survey
-* Clean and Prepare the Data for Analysis
+* Cleaned and Prepared the Data for Analysis
-* Analyse Data with Tables and Visualisations
+* Analysed Data with Tables, Visualisations and Correlation Calculations
-* Reach Final Conclusions
+* Reached Final Conclusions

 ## Code and Resources Used
 * **Python version:** 3.7